Focus on the Kids:

 - The class is mandated for any parent in the process of divorce or who is involved in after-divorce proceedings in which there are minor children involved.
 Parents involved in parentage actions, and ordered by the court must also attend.

 - Participants attend either two, two-hour classes or one, four-hour class.
-You may attend either two consecutive Tuesdays from 7 to 9 p.m., two consecutive Saturdays from 9 to 11 a.m., Tuesday from 7 to 9 p.m. and Saturday from 9 to 11 a.m. combination (when available), or a four-hour Saturday class from 9 a.m. to 1 p.m.
+You may attend either two consecutive Tuesdays from 7 to 9 p.m. or Saturday, 9 a.m. to 1 p.m.
 Call (815) 479-7591 for current schedule dates

-- Classes are held at McHenry County College's main campus, 8900 U.S. Highway 14, Crystal Lake.
+- Classes are held at McHenry County College, 8900 U.S. Highway 14, Crystal Lake.
 Room location and class date will be included in the confirmation letter that will be mailed to the address you register with.
 Map and driving directions ⇒

 - HOW MUCH:

 - Course fee is $90 per person (materials included) and is due in full at the time of registration.

 - Several ways to register

 - Mail completed form with money order (checks are not accepted) (in amount of $90) to: McHenry County College, Attn: Dee Comella, 8900 U.S. Highway 14, Crystal Lake, IL 60012-2761